mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 1. Launch VSCode, navigate to the Remote Explorer, expand "Remotes," and check for 'Tunnels/SSH'.
 If not present, install the "Remote - SSH" extension from the VSCode Extensions marketplace.
-2. Click on the settings icon next to SSH, opening the Command Palette and select the first suggested file, typically located at `/Users/username/.ssh/config`.
+2. Click on the settings icon next to SSH, opening the Command Palette and select the first suggested file, typically located at `/Users/your_username/.ssh/config`.
 3. Paste the following configuration:
 ```
 Host ares
     HostName ares.cyfronet.pl
-    User username
+    User your_username

 Host ares_worker
     HostName nodelist  # Replace with your copied nodelist (ex. ac1111)
     ProxyJump ares
     Port 22223      #Change to the desirable port
-    User username  # Replace with your Ares username
+    User your_username  # Replace with your Ares username
     StrictHostKeyChecking no
 ```
 ProxyJump directive, in conjunction with other parameters, facilitates a secure connection to the computing node `ares_worker` by routing the traffic through the main Ares server `ares` via the specified port and user credentials.